-Adds a list of stylesheets in the frontesnd to allow visitors to choose a different visual look for the website.
+Adds a list (or multiple list) of stylesheets in the frontend to allow visitors to choose a different visual look for the website.

 This plugin works really well.
 In my case, I wanted to hide or show programming code samples based on the stylesheet selected for the site (e.g., showing Java versus C++ versus .NET samples).
 This plugin remembers the user's selection across the site, so once a user chooses a certain option, that stylesheet can kick in site-wide.

 I think it has a lot more applications than merely changing the look of the site.
 For technical content, you can customize what the user sees in a more seamless way.